ConradoGuerra/ezy-collect/README.md

 ### Description

 The backend is a Spring Boot application responsible for handling payment processing and webhook management.
-For more information, check the [backend README](./backend/README.md)
+For more information, check the [backend README](./backend/README.md).

+> To be able to receive the notifications from the webhook, follow the instructions below:
+>
+> When testing locally **without Docker**, create the webhooks URL as `http://localhost:<port>`.
+> When testing **with the containers running**, create the webhooks URL as `http://host.docker.internal:<port>`.

 ### Technologies Used